bitcoinerlab/miniscript/README.md

 ## Features

 - Compile Policies into Miniscript and Bitcoin scripts.
-- A Miniscript Satisfyer that discards malleable solutions.
+- A Miniscript Satisfier that discards malleable solutions.
 - The Miniscript Satisfier is able to generate expressive witness scripts from Miniscripts that use variables, such as `pk(key)`.
 For example, Miniscript `and_v(v:pk(key),after(10))` generates `[{ witness: '<sig(key)>', nLockTime: 10 }]`.
 - The ability to generate different satisfactions depending on the presence of `unknowns`.